IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 #### Agenda:

-- 1pm: Pot Luck, Meet & Eat
+- 1pm: Potluck, Meet & Eat

 - 2pm: *ORIENTATION:* Find out what the IWW is all about!
 We’ll fill you in on all the committees, campaigns, and working groups you can join